weiyangedward/IMMBoost/README.rst

 	Examples of input as well as command to run the code are provided for both of CRM vs CRM and CRM vs Bkg.
+Output can be found in folder 'sampleOutput'.
+Note that although these two pipelines have very similar names among scripts, the implementation can be very different.
+	Please don't simply copy over or attempt to combine scripts have the same names in directory CRM_vs_CRM and CRM_vs_bkg.
-Output can be found in folder 'sampleOutput' ( Please empty this folder before your new runs!
-This is extremely important since not doing so will cause errors or bugs in the final results):
+	(Please empty this folder before your new runs!
+This is extremely important since not doing so will cause errors or bugs in the final results.):

 	1) CRM vs CRM:
 	>> sh run_crm_vs_crm.sh